Challenges and Commitments

 Management Remuneration GRI 2-21 (2021)

 The remuneration of the Managing Director has been appropriately determined under clear, transparent, fair and reasonable criteria by taking into account the duties and responsibilities, as well as performance.
 GGC evaluates the performance of the managing director and senior executives annually according to key indicators (KPIs), which includes financial metrics (e.g. EBITDA, net profit, return on investment for operating capital (ROIC)), performance of long-term strategic objectives, Operating Income, the performance of the Company, Relative Financial Metrics (e.g. Tobins Q/Q), as well as the duties and responsibilities, executive development, and the overall economic situation.
-The evaluation results will affect the remuneration of the managing director and senior management.
+The evaluation results will affect the remuneration of the managing director and senior management, both in the short term and long term.
 Short-term compensation includes salary, bonuses and other benefits.
-In 2022, the Managing Director received an annual remuneration of 11,374,578.41 THB.
+In 2023, the Managing Director received an annual remuneration of 8,005,294.47 THB.

 GGC has disclosed the fixed and variable remuneration of the Managing Director and senior management as seen in the table below: